 Model 2: Autoregressive Integrated Moving Average (ARIMA) Model¶

-auto.arima() function returns the best ARIMA model based on performance metrics.
+auto.arima() function from the forecast package returns the best ARIMA model based on performance metrics.
 Using the

 auto.arima() function is almost always better than calling the

 auto.arima() function, see an explanation in the Forecasting textbook.

 Just as before, let’s use the function to make a forecast for the next 24 months.

 m_aa <- auto.arima(ts_passengers) f_aa <- forecast(m_aa, h = 24) plot(f_aa)